tud-cor/coppeliasim_run/README.md

 ### Usage

 ```
-# to launch coppeliasim as a ros-node from a terminal
+# to launch CoppeliaSim as a ROS node from a terminal
 rosrun coppeliasim_run start_coppeliasim [arguments]
 ```